microclimate-devops/saveory.recipes.microservice/README.md

 * java-common v2.0.6
 * generator-liberty v5.1.2

-### Licenses
+#### Licenses

-- The LICENSE.IBM_Microservice_Builder applies to the project as a whole
+- The LICENSE.IBM_Microservice_Builder applies to the project as a whole and was provided by IBM Microservice Builder
-- The LICENSE applies to original source code located in the `src/main/java/application/database` and `src/main/java/application/rest/v1/` folders
+- The LICENSE applies to original source code located in the `src/main/java/application/rest/v1/` folder